bipin2765/Coverage-Path-Planning-Using-PPO-algorithm-final/README.md

 ## Introduction

-This repository contains an implementation of the double deep Q-learning (DDQN) approach to control a UAV on a coverage path planning or data harvesting from IoT sensors mission, including global-local map processing.
+This repository contains an implementation of the Proximal Policy Optimization (PPO) approach to control a UAV on a coverage path planning including global-local map processing.
 The corresponding paper ["UAV Path Planning using Global and Local Map Information with Deep Reinforcement Learning"](https://ieeexplore.ieee.org/abstract/document/9659413) is available on IEEEXplore.
-A multi-agent version of the Data Harvesting can be found in ["uav_data_harvesting"](https://github.com/hbayerlein/uav_data_harvesting).

-For questions, please contact Mirco Theile via email mirco.theile@tum.de.
-Please also note that due to github's new naming convention, the 'master' branch is now called 'main' branch.

 ## Requirements